Letting Go as the Business Owner and Letting Your Team Make Decisions

 I’m finding that I’m not the only one who thinks this way.
 Just earlier this week, successful law firm owner and powerhouse attorney Jennifer Englert shared on social media: “When you call The Orlando Law Group and ask for the person in charge… [we] can only refer you to Jesus, so I hope you have his number.
 Please tell all of your friends because [our staff] does not have time to take those calls.”

 Recently, our firm switched one of our major pieces of software.
 The sheer number of times I had to put my other team members assisting me on the decision back on the chain of communications was frustrating.
-I was also criticized by one salesman for “shirking [my] decision making responsibility.”
+I was also criticized by one salesman for “shirking [my] decision-making responsibility.”
 He added that they didn’t see me making it far in business.
-(That company obviously didn’t win our business.)
+(That company didn’t win our business.)

-How will this fit into company’s budget?
+How will this fit into the company’s budget?

 How will this fit into the company’s processes?